"There Are No Coincidences"

 Many believe that Fate or Mystery, or the Universe or God causes coincidences.
 Their faith in something Greater provides them with a cause.
 Since God causes them, the cause is known.
 Therefore, there are no coincidences.

 Statistically-oriented people believe that coincidences can be explained by the Law of Truly Large Numbers, which states that in large populations any weird event is likely to happen.
 This is a long way of saying that coincidences are mostly random.
 Because statisticians “know” that randomness explains them, coincidences are nothing but strange yet expect-able events that we remember because they are surprising to us.
 They are not coincidences, just random events.

-Those believing in Mystery are more likely to believe that coincidences contain messages for them personally.
+Those who believe in Mystery are more likely to believe that coincidences contain messages for them personally.
 “It was meant to be.”
 “Coincidences are God’s way of remaining anonymous.”
 Some of those in the random camp can find some coincidences personally compelling and useful.

 Each of these two explanations take responsibility for coincidences away from you!
 Each suggests that you are powerless in the face of inexplicable forces.
 Randomness says you have nothing to do with creating coincidences—stuff just happens because we live in a random universe.
 You think coincidences may have something to do with you, but they don’t.
 When God is called in to explain coincidences, you are the recipient of divine grace.
 If you think you had something to do with it, you are deluding yourself.

 Randomness and God are extreme positions in a coincidence dance that usually involves you, to varying degrees.
 Probability plays a necessary role.
 Some coincidences are more unlikely than others.
 Mystery plays a role because our minds cannot grasp the multiple stirrings hidden behind the veil of our ignorance.
 Here lies some of the beauty in the study of coincidences.
 They make us wonder.
 How much do we have to do with them, and how much is beyond our current concept of ourselves in the world?